+As part of the licensing process for a nuclear installation, thean up to date, final decommissioning plan and its supporting documents are required to be submitted by the licensee to the regulatory body for approval, prior to commencement of decommissioning activities (see Requirement 11 of GSR Part 6 [28]).
+The decommissioning plan should be reviewed, assessed and inspected by the regulatory body to verify that decommissioning activities can be accomplished safely with a progressive and systematic reduction of radiological hazards (further recommendations can be found in are provided in section 7 of IAEA Safety Standards Series No. SSG-90, Radiation Protection Aspects of Design for Nuclear Power Plants [40][3840]).
 The decommissioning plan is required to include the selected decommissioning strategy; the schedule, type and sequence of decommissioning actions; the waste management strategy; and the proposed end state for the nuclear installation (see para.
-7.10 of GSR Part 6 [28].
+7.10 of GSR Part 6 [28][2628].
 The decommissioning plan should also specify the requirements for on-site and off-site monitoring, as well as for nuclear security and surveillance during decommissioning.